JohnMcLear/etherpad-stream/README.md

 ping google.co.uk | etherpad-stream
 ```

-If you do not pass a pad name to etherpad-stream.js, your computer's hostname
+If you do not pass a pad name to etherpad-stream, your computer's hostname
 will be used as the pad name instead.

 ## Installation